Friends, family grieve 5 killed in Louisiana plane crash

 Most of the passengers had ties to Global Data Systems, a Lafayette-based tech company.

 Crisp was vice president of operations, according to the business' swebsite.
 Biggs, according to his LinkedIn profile, was a pilot and aircraft manager for GDS.
+Berzas started working with the company in 2012 and is currently its vice president of sales and marketing, according to the hospital.
 Chris Vincent was the company's CEO, The Advocate reported.
 The newspaper also reported that McCord was friends with Gretchen Vincent and had accepted a last-minute invitation to fly with them to the game.

 Investigators from the National Transportation Safety Board were in Lafayette investigating the crash.
 They said Sunday that it could take a year or more to determine why the two-engine Piper Cheyenne crashed.